tobiasb96/standoro/Standoro/README.md

 ---

-**PosturePulse** - Your intelligent companion for better posture and productivity.
+**Standoro** - Your intelligent companion for better posture and productivity.